tillson/pgctf-problems/forensics/hidden-encryption/README.md

 Hint
 ------------
-*No Hint*
+Theres a password.
+Think OWASP.

 Internal Description
 ------------
-Put the stream into your web browser, and run the `strings` command on the file to find the zip password.
+Put the stream into your web browser, and a ZIP file will be downloaded.
+Run unzip on the file, and you'll be presented with a password field.
+The password (put there to encrypt the file making it invisible to the `strings` command) is `123456`.
+This can be found in an OWASP top 10 most common passwords list.

 Flag
 ------------